aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/api-compilation-python-api.md

 * **aux** - aux/params dictionary loaded from params file
 * **inputs** - a dictionary with key/value mappings for input name to input numpy arrays
 * **kwargs** (optional) - a dictionary with key/value mappings for MXNet-Neuron compilation and Neuron Compiler options.
-  * For example, to limit the number of NeuronCores per subgraph, use `compile_args={'--num-neuroncores' : N}` where N is an integer representing the maximum number of NeuronCores per subgraph.
+  * For example, to limit the number of NeuronCores per subgraph, use `compile_args={'--neuroncore-pipeline-cores' : N}` where N is an integer representing the maximum number of NeuronCores per subgraph.
   * Additional compiler flags can be passed using `'flags' : [<flags>]` where <flags> is a comma separated list of strings.
 See [Neuron GatherInfo Tool](../neuron-tools/tutorial-neuron-gatherinfo.md) for example of passing debug flags to compiler.
   * Advanced option to exclude node names: `compile_args={'excl_node_names' : [<node names>]}` where <node names> is a comma separated list of node name strings.